Domino (Domino album)

-Domino is the debut self-titled studio album by American rapper Domino.
+Domino is the debut studio album by American rapper Domino.
 It was released on December 7, 1993, through Outburst Records with distribution via Rush Associated Labels/Chaos Recordings.
-Recording sessions took place at Skip Saylor Recording in Hollywood.
-Production was primarily handled by DJ Battlecat, as well as AMG and Domino, with Anthony "Anti" Lewis, Greedy Greg and Big Bass Brian Walker served as executive producers.
-It features guest appearances from AMG and Laquan.
-The album is now out of print.
+The recording sessions took place at Skip Saylor Recording in Hollywood.
+The album was produced by DJ Battlecat, as well as AMG and Domino, with Anthony "Anti" Lewis, Greedy Greg and Big Bass Brian Walker served as executive producers.
+It features guest appearances from AMG and Poppa LQ (then known as Laquan).

 The album made it to number 39 on Billboard 200 and number 10 on the Top R&B/Hip-Hop Albums.
 It was certified gold by the Recording Industry Association of America on March 1, 1994.
 Its lead single, "Getto Jam", peaked at No. 7 on the Billboard Hot 100, topped the Hot Rap Songs, and went gold on January 5, 1994, for selling 500,000 units in the United States.
 The second single off of the album, "Sweet Potatoe Pie", reached No. 27 on the Billboard Hot 100 and No. 3 on the Hot Rap Songs.

+Critical reception

+The Washington Post concluded that "there's some sex talk but little of the bitch-ho mentality; overall, it's a less bass-heavy, sonically lighter shade of funk."
+The Los Angeles Times noted that "Domino's rapping voice is slightly sing-songy, slightly nasal, a flexible instrument that insinuates itself into the grooves like a riffing alto sax; the hooks in the songs come from the implied melodic cadences in the rhymes."
+Josh Levine of The Source liked the album, also highlighting Domino's "unique singing style" and comparing him to Toddy Tee and the members of the Pharcyde.